Nurou/java-programming/data/part-6/3-introduction-to-testing.md

 Testiluokka `LaskinTest` on aluksi tyhjä. -->

 The calculator works by always remembering the result produced by the preceding calculation.
 All subsequent calculations are always added to the previous result.
-A minor error resulting from copying and pasting has been left in the calculator above.
-The method substract should deduct from the value, but it currently adds to it.
+A minor error resulting from copy-paste has been left in the calculator above.
+The method subtract should deduct from the value, but it currently adds to it.

-Unit test writing begins by creating a test class, which is created under the Test-Packages folder.
-When testing the `Calculator` class, the test class is to be called `CalculatorTest`.
+Writing unit tests begins by creating a test class, which is created under the Test-Packages folder.
+When testing the `Calculator` class, the test class should be called `CalculatorTest`.
 The string `Test` at the end of the name tells the programming environment that this is a test class.
 Without the string Test, tests in the class would not be executed.
 (Note: Tests are created in NetBeans under the Test Packages folder.)

 The test class `CalculatorTest` is initially empty.